JPresting/2---Self-Hosted-Infrastructure/oraclecloud-openwebui-selfhost/OracleCloudSetup.md

    - **Port 443** (HTTPS): Source `0.0.0.0/0`
    - **Port 3001** (Open WebUI): Source `0.0.0.0/0`

-**Important:** Port 3001 is required for Oracle Cloud firewall to allow access to Open WebUI.
+**Important:** Port 3001 (you can use 3000 I used it as I already used 3000 on the same VM) is required for Oracle Cloud firewall to allow access to Open WebUI.
 Without this rule, you'll get connection timeouts even with Nginx proxy.

 ## 🌐 Step 2: DNS Configuration